kiransalve/Power-BI/Learn with Gigs/Questions.md

 M code is used mostly when point-and-click options in Power Query aren’t enough

-we use it when our qty data have kg and we need to remove it, we do Text.RemoveAny([QTY], "kg","KG")
+we use it when we need new columns

 # 5. What is a Parameter in Power BI?